rromerov/langchain/README.md

 This approach gives LLMs more **agency** and enables more flexible, intelligent systems.

 Let's see an example of the ReAct A.K.A "The Plan-Do Loop" [here](src/LLM_Plan-Do_Loop.ipynb)

+## Always calling a Tool First
+In the **standard agent architecture**, the LLM is always tasked with deciding **which tool to call next**.
+This offers a major advantage:

+-  **Flexibility**: The LLM can dynamically adapt the application's behavior based on each unique user query.

+---

+###  The Tradeoff: Unpredictability

+However, this flexibility comes with a cost—**unpredictability**.
+There are cases where this is not ideal.
+For example, if you're building an app where:

+> **The `search` tool should always be called first**

+Then it might make more sense to **hardcode that step**, rather than asking the LLM to decide.
+Why?

+---

+###  Advantages of Hardcoding the First Tool Call

+-  **Lower Latency**:
+  You eliminate the **initial LLM call** whose only purpose would be to decide to use the search tool—saving time and resources.

+-  **More Reliable Behavior**:
+  Prevents the LLM from **mistakenly skipping** the search step in cases where it's actually needed.

+---

+###  When Not to Use This Strategy

+If your application **doesn’t have a clear rule** like “always call this tool first,” then **imposing such a constraint can backfire**:

+-  You might limit the agent's ability to reason dynamically.
+-  It could reduce the system’s overall performance and flexibility.

+---

+##  Let’s See It in Practice

+Next, we’ll walk through an [example](src/LLM_Always_Call_a_tool_first.ipynb) that **manually initiates a tool call** (like `search`) **before the LLM enters the decision loop**.

+# More Agent Architectures

 ## Useful metrics while fine-tunning a LLM model:
 - **Loss**: This ranges from 0 to infinity.
 Indicates how well the model fits the training data.
 While validation loss shows how effective the model is at generalizing to new data.
 Lower loss values are better.